TUESDAY, 16 JULY

 Professor H.R.
 Woudhuysen FBA is Rector of Lincoln College, Oxford.

 Alan H. Nelson is Professor Emeritus in the Department of English at the University of California, Berkeley.
 He is author of Monstrous Adversary: The Life of Edward de Vere, Seventeenth Earl of Oxford (Liverpool University Press, 2003).
 He is editor or co-editor of three multi-volume collections in the Records of Early English Drama series: Cambridge (1989); Oxford (2004); and London: Inns of Court (2010).
 He has contributed many essays to the “Shakespeare Documented” website sponsored by the Folger Shakespeare Library, Washington, D.C.

 Thomas Dabbs is a professor in the Department of English and American Literature, Aoyama Gakuin University, where he teaches Shakespeare and the English Bible.
 His current research interests involve using digital technology to envision and describe spaces and places in Elizabethan London that were integral to the rise of Elizabethan drama.

-Pip Willcox, Head of Research, National Archives UK
+Pip Willcox is Head of Research, National Archives UK.